 We usually think of hard-shell clams when ordering clams in a store or restaurant.
-The soft-shell clams have a brittle shell and are often sandier.
+The soft-shelled clams have a brittle shell and are often sandier.
 Therefore, hard shell clams are more popular.

 The bushel measurement is not one of weight, so it can be confusing when determining how many clams are in a single bushel since it depends on the size of the clams.
 Clams come in various sizes and can be as small as 1.5 inches (3.81 cm) or as big as 6 inches (15.24 cm) (Source: Britannica).